Scaranman/Portfolio-Site/content/en/home/Google-Drive-Embed.md

 # put the link to your google drive file.
 Make sure the end says /preview instead of /view.
 link: https://drive.google.com/file/d/14eit_AQnnOldqqh8xPEIjvCwQmt3GWQB/preview

-#set the height and width for the iframe (examples: "800px", "100%", etc)
-height: 1100px

 author: admin
 ---